chrisjsewell/aiida_core/docs/source/intro/tutorial.rst

     .. dropdown:: Run computations on High Performance Computers

         Connecting to supercomputers
-            To setup up a computer which can communicate with a HPC over SSH, see the :ref:`running on supercomputers how-to <how-to:installation:running-on-supercomputers>`, or add a :ref:`custom transport <how-to:plugin-codes:transport>`.
+            To setup up a computer which can communicate with a HPC over SSH, see the :ref:`running on supercomputers how-to <how-to:installation:supercomputers>`, or add a :ref:`custom transport <how-to:plugin-codes:transport>`.
             AiiDA has pre-written scheduler plugins to work with LSF, PBSPro, SGE, Slurm and Torque.

         Working with external codes